thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 What if we could make learning by experience more active than passive ?
 What if instead of just solving problems when they occur, we could use some company time to learn how to prevent them from occurring ?
 What if rather than just doing the job, we could use some company time to learn how to do an even better job ?

 Of all the learning approaches, learning proactively on company time was the only one I hadn't thought about.
 To me, it didn't really make sense.
 I mean, when employers or clients pay us, it's because they think we already know how to do the job, not to learn how to do it.
 I have always thought that I had to provide value for every penny I was being paid.
 To me, learning proactively wasn't proving value to the clients because it wasn't something the client immediately needed. and learning was not providing value.
-That's why I wasn't confortable doing it on company time.
+That's why I wasn't comfortable doing it on company time.

 So, I was really surprised when I learned that some people I talked to were using their companies time to learn proactively.
 How were they doing it ?
 Was it even professional to do it ?
 Did their companies know they were doing it ?